 Eventually you’re going to realize that they have taken bits and pieces of your life, because you will never get that time back.
 Missing friends or family celebrations, being out of town away from loved ones, and sacrificing your mental and physical health in return for…what?
 The option to do it all again next week?

-You’ll be asked to sacrifice along with everyone else when the times get tough.
+When times get tough they are going to tell you to sacrifice like everyone else.
 Take a pay cut, so we can all keep working.
 Layoffs will happen, but the amount of work is never going to decrease.
 When things get better, there will be hesitation about getting your pay back to what it was…but they’ll probably be hiring people regardless.

-When you get married, have a child, lose a friend or family member, or have any other life event…they’ll say “we’re here for you.”
-But you’ll be expected to answer the phone regardless.
+Get married, have a child, lose a friend or family member, or have any other life event… “we’re here for you.”
+You still have to answer the phone.
 How many times will they say “we won’t bother you while you’re on vacation…” and the second you’re on the road or at the airport, the emails start flooding in?

 They’ll give you more responsibilities.